krzentner/language-world/data/text-davinci-003/chain_py_md/plate-slide-side-4.py.md

+# plate-slide-side: slide the plate sideways into the target location
+def plate_slide_side(robot):
-Steps:
+    # Steps:
-1. Put gripper above the plate
+    #  1. Put gripper above plate
-2. Grab the plate with the gripper
-3. Line the plate up with the target
+    #  2. Line up gripper with plate from the side
-4. Slide the plate sideways into the target
+    #  3. Slide plate sideways into the target location

-If the robot's gripper is not vertically aligned with the plate, we should move the gripper above the plate. if check("the robot's gripper is not vertically aligned with the plate"):
-        robot.put("gripper above plate")
+    # First, put the gripper above the plate.
+    if check("the robot's gripper is not vertically aligned with the plate"): robot.put("gripper above plate")

-If the plate becomes left of the gripper, go back to putting the gripper above the plate. if check("the plate is not left of the robot's gripper and the plate is not forward aligned with the robot's gripper"):
-        robot.grab("plate")

-As long the gripper is still mostly around the plate and the plate isn't lined up with the target, line up the plate with the target. if check("the robot's gripper is forward aligned with the plate and the plate is not horizontally aligned with target"):
+    # As long as the gripper isn't lined up with the plate from the side, keep
-        robot.align("plate to target")
+    # adjusting it until it is.
+    if check("the robot's gripper is not side aligned with the plate"): robot.align("gripper with plate from side")

-If the plate is lined up with the target to the side, insert it. if check("plate is horizontally aligned with target"):
+    # If the gripper is side aligned with the plate, slide it sideways into the
-        robot.insert("plate into target")
+    # target location.
+    if check("the robot's gripper is side aligned with plate"): robot.slide("plate sideways into target")